dimitri/pgloader/docs/ref/mysql.rst

 Binary::

-  type binary     to bytea using byte-vecotr-to-bytea type varbinary  to bytea using byte-vecotr-to-bytea type tinyblob   to bytea using byte-vecotr-to-bytea type blob       to bytea using byte-vecotr-to-bytea type mediumblob to bytea using byte-vecotr-to-bytea type longblob   to bytea using byte-vecotr-to-bytea
+  type binary     to bytea using byte-vector-to-bytea type varbinary  to bytea using byte-vector-to-bytea type tinyblob   to bytea using byte-vector-to-bytea type blob       to bytea using byte-vector-to-bytea type mediumblob to bytea using byte-vector-to-bytea type longblob   to bytea using byte-vector-to-bytea

 Date::